IDEA-Research/TAPTR/README.md

-# :calendar_spiral: Future work and collaboration opportunities.
+# :calendar: Future work and collaboration opportunities.
 1. Extend TAPTR to Track Any Visual Prompt TRansformer (TAVTR).
 2. Exploring the application of TAPTR in embodied AI scenarios.